hsmajlovic/mwt-boost/README.md

 - Particle swarm optimization
 - Artificial bee colony algorithm

-Aside from metaheuristics, a novel exhaustive search method is implemented for finding all possible triangulations of a pointset.
+Aside from metaheuristics, an exhaustive search method is provided for finding all possible triangulations of a pointset.

 # Testing
 Comming "soon" ... (probably in my old days -- if we ever get there)